Student Reviews & Testimonials

 My recruiter, Steven, was extremely, responsive, helpful, and encouraging during the application process.
 The instructional staff, which includes an instructor and two TAs, have consistently gone above and beyond to make sure none of us were left behind.
 I have never heard of any other coding boot camp that offers such ample after hours support.
 Our professor implemented new weekly one on one sessions with students upon receiving feedback that some were falling behind, and our TA volunteered to host weekly review sessions for the students.
 Both have been extremely helpful and appreciated by all of us.
 Further, knowing how intensive the boot camp is, the instructional staff makes sure to check in with students frequently not only on the academic component but also on our emotional and physical wellbeing.

-In addition to the recruiter and instructional team support, we have a Student Success Manager, a complementary tutoring service, and an entire career services team to supplement our experience in the boot camp.
+In addition to the recruiter and instructional team support, we have a Student Success Manager, a complimentary tutoring service, and an entire career services team to supplement our experience in the boot camp.
 It is without a doubt that coding boot camp is one of the hardest challenges most will ever face.
 Without such a strong support system, I don’t think I would have done as well as I did.
 If you are considering going to coding boot camp, I would highly recommend applying to the UC Berkeley Extension Coding Bootcamp.
 You will be at ease knowing that you will be as prepared by a web developer as you can be with an entire organization backing you up.
 I truly feel that the staff at UC Berkeley Extension genuinely cares about our successes.